Are you looking to start a email automation platform?

 How To Price Your Email Automation Tool

-One of the most challenging and critical pieces to starting your email automation platform is determining how much to charge for your email automation tool.
+One of the most challenging aspects to starting an email automation platform is determining how much to charge for your email automation tool.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.